Students and staff are able to borrow books, videos, DVDs, software and other material from the General Collection when visiting the Library.

 Loan periods differ according to your level of study.

-Please carry your UNE Card with you when visiting the Library.
-You must have your UNE Card for in-person borrowing.
+Please carry your UNE Card with you when visiting the Library as this is essential for in-person borrowing.

 You cannot borrow, place holds, recall or renew loans on behalf of someone else.